gudjon313/xpengun/ritord.md

 # I nutted inside your mom
 ## Yeah!
 **Eyy**
-# I nuttet inside your mom
+# I nutted inside your mom
 ## Woah
 _Alright, here we go_
 > Its a long summer, winset i love you so much